kenric/makenovel/readme.md

 Chapter3.0_My-Second-Chapter.txt
 ...

-(Make sure they start with the string 'Chapter', case doesn't matter)
+(Make sure they start with the string 'Chapter')

 Then from the command line: